Setting up ACH in Billsby is currently only available to those who joined our private beta.

 Got any feedback?

-Help us make this feature available to everyone by reaching out and taking part in the ACH beta.
 If you're taking part in the beta and think you've found any bugs or got any feedback for us, get in touch!

 How are ACH direct debit payment failures handled?